hpowell20/cs2063-master/Lab7/README.md

 # Lab 7 - SQLite Database Storage

+In lecture we have explored different storage mechanisms available for app specific data.
+One of the more used alternatives is [SQLite database](https://www.sqlite.org/) which allows for more complex structured data to be stored.
+In this lab you will build a simple app that uses a SQLite database for managing data.

 ## Pair Programming

 We will again be doing pair programming for this lab.
 Details on pair programming can be found at [Pair Programming](../docs/PAIR_PROGRAMMING.md).
 You can again work with anybody of your choosing.